konveyor/kai/docs/demo.md

 - Run the server using `make run-server`

+#### Run Kai with demo mode

+If you don't have access to

 ## Step 2: Demo

-As mentioned earlier, in this demo we will show various capabilities of Kai.
-We will begin with the example - Change import namespaces.
-Kai uses hints from the anlaysis results and replaces the javax persistence with Jakarta persistence libraries in the following files:

-- `src/main/java/com/redhat/coolstore/model/ShoppingCart.java`
-- `src/main/java/com/redhat/coolstore/model/InventoryEntity.java`

-Moving on to slightly more involved tasks, Kai will be migrating the file to use the correct Quarkus cdi bean.

-- `src/main/java/com/redhat/coolstore/service/CatalogService.java`

-Lastly, for the example - EJB Remote and Message Driven Bean(MBD) changes , we will use the following two files, and we will dive deeper into it later in the demo

-- `src/main/java/com/redhat/coolstore/service/ShippingService.java`
-- `src/main/java/com/redhat/coolstore/service/ShoppingCartOrderProcessor.java`

-Through these examples, we aim to provide insights into Kai's ability to address varying degrees of migration challenges within application codebases.
+In this demo, we will explore Kai's capabilities through practical examples within the Coolstore application.

 ### 2.1 Clone the coolstore app

-In this step, we will clone the Coolstore application, which we will be used demo the migration process to Quarkus.
+Let's clone the Coolstore application, which we will be used demo the migration process to Quarkus.

 1. To clone the Coolstore demo from its repository -